Search

 Please see the Undergraduate Catalog Archives for PDF versions of past catalogs.

 This program is offered by the College of Humanities and Social Sciences/Law, Crime and Social Justice Department.
-It is available at the St. Louis main campus, online (asynchronous) and online via synchronous modality (live virtual) at the St. Louis main campus.
+It is available in person at the St. Louis main campus, via Live Virtual (synchronous) and via hybrid online (asynchronous and synchronous via Live Virtual).

 Program Description